AI Strategy

 Why AI Projects Fail: The 7 Mistakes That Kill Enterprise AI

 In 2024, the RAND Corporation published a research report based on structured interviews with 65 experienced data scientists and engineers.
 They identified five root causes of AI project failure: miscommunication about the problem, inadequate data, technology chasing, underinvestment in infrastructure, and attempting problems too difficult for current AI.
-It's worth noting what RAND didn't find: none of those are model failures.
+None of those are model failures.
 They are organizational failures.
-(The report is also transparent about its limits.
-The interviewees were mostly non-managerial engineers, which means the findings may skew toward identifying leadership problems.
-That's a useful lens, but not the only one.)

-McKinsey's data shows that AI high performers are about three times more likely to report strong senior leadership ownership.
-That finding is consistent with what we see in practice: the single biggest predictor of whether an AI project delivers value is whether someone with decision-making authority stays engaged past kick-off.
-Not "sponsors the project in a leadership meeting."
+McKinsey’s data shows that AI high performers are about three times more likely to report strong senior leadership ownership.
+The single biggest predictor of whether an AI project delivers value is whether someone with decision-making authority stays engaged past kick-off.
+Not “sponsors the project in a leadership meeting.”
 Stays engaged.
 Reviews progress.
 Makes trade-off decisions.
 Unblocks the team when they hit organizational friction.

 Diagnostic questions: